 Crossroads is most well known for being that place your vegan friend swears will change your views on vegan food, but ultimately never does.
 Yes, their “chicken” and waffles and eggplant lasagna are pretty good, but you know what’s better?
 Actual chicken and waffles and lasagna.
 The space on Melrose is very nice, though your low-key healthy lunch spot this is not.
 Crossroads is aggressively fancy and you’ll be shoveling out the money to prove it.

 Now’s a good time to remember that just because a sushi restaurant is expensive, doesn’t mean a sushi restaurant is great.
-Say hello to Koi - the ridiculously overpriced (and definitely not great) Japanese/sushi joint on La Cienega that ideally should only ever interest you if you’re a Persian teenager on holiday or a bored housewife trying to flag down Perez Hilton.
+Say hello to Koi - the ridiculously overpriced (and definitely not great) Japanese/sushi joint on La Cienega that ideally should only ever interest you if you’re an obnoxious teenager with no curfew or a bored housewife trying to flag down Perez Hilton.
 This is sushi for people who want to be on TV and for people who think being spotted at a restaurant is how you accomplish that.
 The cool space will keep you entertained if you get roped into dinner here, but if you come here looking for quality sushi, you won’t find it.

 If you’re the kind of person who wakes up most weekdays with nothing to do until pilates at 4pm, you’ve definitely been to Mauro’s.
 The restaurant behind Fred Segal on Melrose is one of the biggest daytime scenes in Weho and the kind of place you’ll witness straight men in control-top leggings and at least 14 separate sightings of Amy Adams - none of which are actually Amy Adams.
 The food is fine, they serve complimentary bread nobody eats, and that parking lot view out back is the perfect compliment to the catatonic vibe inside.